19763 Klimesh: Discovery

 Klimesh was discovered on 18 June 2000, by NASA's and JPL's Near-Earth Asteroid Tracking program (NEAT) with the Maui Space Surveillance System (MSSS) at the Haleakala Observatory site on the island of Maui, Hawaii, in the United States.
 The body's observation arc begins 15 years prior to its official discovery observation, with a precovery from the Digitized Sky Survey taken at the Australian Siding Spring Observatory in September 1985.

 Orbit and classification

 This asteroid is a member of the Phocaea family (701), a group of asteroids with similar orbital characteristics.
 It orbits the Sun in the inner main-belt at a distance of 1.9–2.9 AU once every 3 years and 8 months (1,350 days).
 Its orbit has an eccentricity of 0.20 and an inclination of 23° with respect to the ecliptic.

 Physical characteristics

 Klimesh has been characterized as a stony S-type asteroid.
-It is possibly a "tumbler", that is, it might undergo a non-principal axis rotation.
+It possibly rotates chaotically.